 Welcome to Skywell’s News & Events page, where you can find the latest Skywell announcements, happenings and resources.
-As the Skywell makes its debut in offices and businesses throughout Southern California, stay tuned for future news and events, follow us on our social media channels, or contact us with your questions at email@example.com.
+As the Skywell footprint spreads to all regions of the planet, stay tuned for future news and events, follow us on our social media channels or contact us with your questions at email@example.com .

 Thursday, October 5, 2017 by SHARP ELECTRONICS CORPORATION